 Vitamins and supplements from International brands are taking China by storm.
-In the west, vitamins and dietary supplements (VDS) is a product category that is difficult to define.
+In the west, vitamins and dietary supplements (VDS) are a product category that is difficult to define.
 In contrast, there are exactly 27 functions characterizing vitamins and dietary supplements in China.
 These products, halfway between food and medicine support the human body in very different ways.
 Chinese consumers are willing to pay top price for their health, especially foreign brands that they can trust.
 Past scandals concerning local products have given way to the development of the market.
 This new attitude is an opportunity for brands to develop their activities in the Chinese market.

 Market overview of vitamins and Food Supplements in China

 The market for vitamins and food supplements in China is growing.
 In 2016 the market turnover was estimated at more than $ 16 billion and was expected to grow by 6% the following year.